How to improve indoor air quality

 Beds, couches, drapes and other upholstered furniture and accents can be breeding grounds for a nearly invisible pest.
 These common household items collect a staggering amount of shed human skin which becomes food for dust mites.
 By regularly washing bedding, curtains and using an upholstery tool to deep clean mattresses and cushions, you can help to remove the mite's source of nutrition.

-Clean heading and cooling systems regularly
+Clean heating and cooling systems regularly

 Heating and cooling systems are responsible for circulating conditioned air throughout our homes and workplaces.
 If these systems become contaminated with allergens or other pollutants, then it is likely that the problem is going to affect all the other areas of your home.